Search sheldonbrown.com and sheldonbrown.org

 [Sheldon used to joke about the "department of redundancy department," yet this section appeared in two different articles.
 I revised the other version to cover newer hubs before I found this one.
 I am going to leave this one unchanged.
 Literary scholars may now compare versions and pass judgment on whether I have enhanced or corrupted the work of the master :-) John Allen.]

 here is a little chain coming out of the right end of the rear axle, to which the end of the control cable attaches.
 This chain (called an "indicator spindle " by cognoscenti) screws into an internal part of the hub by rather delicate threads.
 When you install an indicator spindle, screw it in finger tight, then back it off 1/2 turn.
-It should not be bottomed out on its internal threads, so that it can swing freely to face the cable.
+[The other article says to back the indicator spindle off till it faces the cable.
+That will be 1/8 to 5/8 turn. -- John Allen] It should not be bottomed out on its internal threads, so that it can swing freely to face the cable.
 This adjustment must be checked every time the cable is re-attached.

 The fine adjustment of the cable tension is accomplished by how far the end fitting of the cable screws onto the end of the indicator spindle chain.
 The official manuals tell you to adjust it by visual examination of the end of the indicator spindle shaft, but this doesn't always work, especially if the indicator spindle is not original equipment.
 For best results, adjust the cable by tension.
 When the trigger is in high gear position, the cable should be totally slack.
 Shift down to middle gear, while watching the indicator chain-it should clearly move as you make the shift.
 Then shift to low gear; again, you should see more chain coming out of the end of the axle.
 Sometimes the internal parts line up in such a way as to prevent downshifting.
 If you have trouble getting the hub to downshift, turn the pedals slightly forwards.
 Once you are sure you are in low gear, take hold of the indicator spindle chain and try to pull more of it out of the axle.
 If the adjustment is correct, you should be able to get just a tiny bit more movement from the chain.
 If it is completely taut, the cable is too tight.
 Make sure to tighten the knurled locknut on the indicator spindle so that the adjustment will stay as you have set it.